 - Issues resulting from a flood.
 Flood damage will not be covered by your homeowners insurance policy and will require separate flood insurance coverage.

 It’s important to keep in mind that water damage and flood damage are two different things.
-Distinguishing the two can be confusing, which is why it’s a good idea to read your insurance policy closely.
-One primary difference is that with a flood, the water comes from a natural source.
+Distinguishing the two can be confusing, which is why it’s a good idea to read your insurance policy closely, or seek help from your agent.
+The primary difference is that with a flood, the water comes from a natural source.
 So if you live in an area near a large body of water that could potentially overflow, or if your neighborhood is prone to extremely heavy rain, flood insurance may be a good idea.

 What is a flood?